Discover the Best Museums in the Balkans

 2. Topkapı Palace, Istanbul

 Istanbul may be one of the greatest cities in the world and Topkapı Palace is probably one of its most important gems.
-The place was built all the way back in 15th century and was used as the sultans’ residence.
-For more than 4 centuries the most important figures from Turkish royal family were living here until in 19th they decided to move to the Dolmabahce Palace.
+The place was built all the way back in the 15th century and was used as the sultans’ residence.
+For more than 4 centuries the most important figures from the Turkish royal family were living here until in 19th they decided to move to the Dolmabahce Palace.

 Non the less, the royal treasury remained in the Topkapi Palace and now houses collections of various precious artifacts, namely the cloak and sword owned by Muhammed.